-So let us have a quick look at other aspects of the cutter the machine and other attachments. so this sort of cutter is known as route rotary disc type form milling cutter it rotates it is shaped like a disc and it has a form imparted on it which it will be reproducing on the blank in order to form the gear, however N milling cutters are also possible the N milling cutter you know will be cutting this way let me draw a figure to show you.
+So, let us have a quick look at other aspects of the cutter, the machine and other attachments.
+So, this sort of cutter is known as rotary disc type form milling cutter, it rotates it is shaped like a disc and it has a form imparted on it which it will be reproducing on the blank in order to form the gear.
+However end milling cutters are also possible.
+The end milling cutter will be cutting this way let me draw a figure to show you.
+(Refer Slide Time: 22:14)

-Have a look please this is the N milling cutter okay, it rotates this way and removes material it is not as popular as the other configuration of rotary disc type form milling cutter okay.
+Have a look please, this is the end milling cutter, it rotates this way and removes material, it is not as popular as the other configuration of rotary disc type form milling cutter.
+(Refer Slide Time: 22:45)